City-Bureau/field-guide/site/content/going-public/q-how-can-i-prepare-for-my-assignment.md

 ---
-title: 'Q: How can I prepare for my assignment?'
+title: How can I prepare for my assignment?
 order: '4'
 inmenu: true
 ---